schenkty/Paradox/README.md

 6. `-m` - define what mode you would like to use
 7. `-nu` - url of the nano node that you would like to use, default is `[::1]`
 8. `-np` - port of the nano node that you would like to use, default is `55000`
+7. `-wu` - url of the nano work server that you would like to use, default is value of `-nu`
+8. `-wp` - port of the nano work server that you would like to use, default is value of `-np`
 9. `-z` - provide zero proof of work, default is `False`
 10. `slam` - Variable TPS throttle, default is `False`
 11. `slam_time` - Define how often slam is decided, default `20` for 20 seconds